What's Behind Declining Economic Dynamism?

 Rules and regulations not only prevent parties from exploiting information asymmetries or externalities, many are also simply required to make markets function and keep them competitive.
 This is one of the tragedies behind Brexit, the UK was supposed to liberate itself from the burden of EU bureaucracy with its stifling rules and regulations.

 But if you ask Brexiteers exactly what rules and regulations are so stifling, one usually doesn't get more than caricatures (often involving bananas).
-This isn't terribly surprising because most of these rules serve the purpose of creating the Single Market, a level playing field for business no matter where they are located.
+This isn't terribly surprising because most of these rules serve the purpose of creating the Single Market, a level playing field for businesses no matter where they are located.

 Regulation of the kind that prevented the French from keeping German cars (which have white front lights) out of their market because they had a rule that required cars to have yellow front lights.
 There are lots like these.
-For one they look like an intolerable meddling in domestic affairs, for others they look like the foundation for creating an EU wide level playing field, with demonstrable economic benefits.
+For one they look like an intolerable meddling in domestic affairs, for others they look like the foundation for creating an EU-wide level playing field, with demonstrable economic benefits.

-So markets need rules of the game in order to assure a level playing field, ensuring that some do not gain an unfair advantage over others (by employing child labor, illegals, dangerous substances, unfair practices etc. etc).
+So markets need rules of the game in order to assure a level playing field, ensuring that some do not gain an unfair advantage over others (by employing child labor, illegals, dangerous substances, unfair practices, etc. etc).

 Rent seeking behavior

-Economics often assumes competition keeps opportunistic behavior in check, but this often depends on a modicum of equality of power, from stumblingandmumbling demonstrates the point in another context:
+Economics often assumes competition keeps opportunistic behavior in check, but this often depends on a modicum of equality of power, from stumbling and mumbling demonstrates the point in another context:

 For free markets to have public acceptance, the worst-off must have bargaining power.
 Without this, “free” markets merely become a device for exploitation.
 Imagine, for example, that we had overfull employment and/or high out-of-work benefits.
 Workers would then be able to reject low wages and bad working conditions.
 Market forces would then deliver higher wages and good, safer, conditions simply because employers that didn’t offer these wouldn’t have any workers.
 Equally – though it’s harder to imagine – if we had an abundance of housing, landlords who offered shoddy or dangerous accommodation would either have to refurbish their property to acceptable standards or suffer a lack of tenants.